PTI holds Sindh govt, KMC responsible for Shershah tragedy

-Sindh Assembly opposition leader Haleem Adil Sheikh said on Monday the Pakistan People’s Party wanted to occupy the entire province of Sindh illegally and was attempting to legislate to regularise illegal buildings.
+KARACHI: Sindh Assembly opposition leader Haleem Adil Sheikh said on Monday the Pakistan Peoples Party wanted to occupy the entire province of Sindh illegally and was attempting to legislate to regularise illegal buildings.

 “PTI MNA Alamgir Khan lost his father while fighting the people’s war and 17 more people were martyred in the sad incident of the Shershah building collapse,” he said while talking to media after appearing at an anti-terrorism court in the PS-88 by-election case.